h8d13/Vase/.github/docs/hard_ware.md

 Another example is network cards that might need LTS or latest (e.g. Realtek drivers) Why is why I recommend trying to trace through your hardware from model or pieces.

+## Windows programs Compat

+Here is a very helpful [site](https://www.protondb.com) to find tweaks or work-arounds.
+Do be careful to filter with Arch and your type of hardware.

+There are also many other useful ressources like [Lutris](https://lutris.net/downloads) and [Protontricks](https://flathub.org/en/apps/com.github.Matoking.protontricks)

+In steam you can also force certain compatibility tools: Right clikc a game > `Compatibility` `Settings` > `Downloads` > `Allow Shader Background processing`

 ---

 # Testing dumps